 Fixed income characteristics over the decades

-While bond yields are now higher, so too are their volatility and their correlation to stocks.
-That means that, within a portfolio context, bonds are not dampening equity risk in the way that they did in previous decades.
-To achieve improved risk-adjusted portfolio returns in this environment, proven liquid alternatives that benefit from higher cash yields can play an important role.
+Beyond yield and income, bonds now exhibit diminished capital preservation and equity diversification characteristics in an above-target inflation environment.
+This means that, within a portfolio context, bonds are no longer dampening equity risk in the way that they did in previous decades.
+To achieve improved risk-adjusted portfolio returns in this environment, proven liquid alternatives that benefit from higher cash yields, international exposure and low correlation to traditional assets can play an important role.
 As the average US advisor portfolio holds less than 5% exposure to the asset class¹, many have ample space to consider additional allocations.

 The good news is that diversification is an “and” story.
 In our view, liquid alternatives and fixed income should sit together as strategic complements within a well-constructed multi-asset portfolio.